Dre Campbell Farm

 Watering

-When it comes to watering your garlic, you want to make sure you’re doing it evenly.
+When watering your garlic, ensure you do it evenly.
 Don’t overwater, but also don’t let the soil dry out completely between waterings.

 A good rule of thumb is to give your garlic about an inch of water per week, either from rain or from a garden hose.